Alpha Omega M.D. – Episode #175

 “Now go get that Clete idiot, before I elect another sheriff!”

-Clete Wilsup is no idiot, a little slow maybe, but not dumb enough to think he his in the clear.
+Clete Wilsup is no fool, a little slow maybe, but not dumb enough to think he his in the clear.
 After he was let go, he made a bee-line across the bridge connecting Blountstown to Bristol, each are seats for their respective county, prepared to put as much distance between him and trouble.
 He does make one important stop: at the Liberty County Highway Department where he sees the Mack truck parked inside a fenced area, next to the smashed Chadwick.
 The one thing authorities had not counted on was the spare key in the bottom of his right shoe.

 Under the cover of darkness, in a town whose wooden walks are rolled up at ten o’clock, the mesh fence is no match for the Mack truck.
 By the time anyone notices it missing, Clete is thundering up Route 12 and the safety of Quincy, Florida.
 He is fearing for Willy with every piston stroke.
 “I gotta get to Mr. Love.
 I’m ain’t stoppin’ for nothin’,” is his anthem.